statch/gitbot/README.md

 There are some general information commands too, for example:
 - `git info --license {license}` - get info about a license, it's permissions, limitations and more!
+- `git --lines {GitHub or GitLab link mentioning lines}` - get the lines mentioned in the link!

 ### You can also customize its behavior!
 `git config` will allow you to play around with the settings and make GitHub uniquely yours!